AlexBezuska/Intro-to-Gamedev-using-SplatJS/step-10/README.md

-### SplatJS collecting game
+### Ferdinand Loves Berries
-by Alex Bezuska
+a SplatJS game tutorial by Alex Bezuska

-#Step 10 - Let the player eat fruit!
+#Step 10 - Let the player eat berries!

-- Loop over all fruit each frame
+- Loop over all berries each frame
-- check if player is colliding with any of the fruit in the array
+- check if player is colliding with any of the berries in the array
-- if player is touching a fruit, splice(remove) it from the array
+- if player is touching a berry, splice(remove) it from the array

 ####JavaScript Array Splice Explanation